home-assistant/home-assistant.io/source/getting-started/automation.markdown

  - /getting-started/automation-2/
 ---

-hen your devices are set up, it’s time to put the cherry on the pie: automation.
+When your devices are set up, it’s time to put the cherry on the pie: automation.
 In this guide we're going to create a simple automation rule to **turn on the lights when the sun sets**.

 In Home Assistant, open the menu by clicking on the top-left icon and click on configuration.
 Now click on automations.
 This is the automation screen from which you can manage all the automations in Home Assistant.